potassco/fastlane/docs/getting_started/guide.md

 ## Advanced

 ### Declarative Destruction, ALNS and ALNPS
-All of the above approaches use fully random relaxation, i.e. atoms to be fixed are randomly selected from all shown atoms.
-We can enable declarative relaxation to define a set of atoms from which our fixed atoms are randomly chosen.
+All of the above approaches use fully random destruction, i.e. atoms to be fixed are randomly selected from all shown atoms.
+We can enable declarative destruction to define a set of atoms from which our fixed atoms are randomly chosen.
 This is done through an additional config encoding, as shown above in the [encoding](#encoding) section.
 This also enables the use of adaptive approaches ALNS and ALNPS.

-To use declarative destruction with classic LNS or LNPS simply use the `--relaxation=declarative` option and the `static` strategy, which always selects the config first defined, in the config encoding.
+To use declarative destruction with classic LNS or LNPS simply use the `--destruction=declarative` option and the `static` strategy, which always selects the config first defined, in the config encoding.